Jacksonville Beach Guide For Sunsets Surf & Seafood

 What food is Jacksonville Beach known for?

-Fresh Mayport shrimp, fish tacos, garlic crabs, rock shrimp, and local seafood baskets are some of the area’s most popular coastal dishes.
+Fresh Mayport shrimp, fish tacos, garlic crabs, rock shrimp, and seafood baskets are among the area's most popular dishes.
+Many local restaurants also serve fresh oysters and the catch of the day.

 How many days should you spend in Jacksonville Beach?